Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider-dog pawThe Importance of Regular Vet Visits

 Don’t underestimate the importance of a dog’s annual wellness exam.
 Even if you don’t think there is anything wrong with your dog, skipping the trip to the vet could have some severe consequences in the future.
 Your four-legged friends need their wellness exams because the vets can check on your pet’s overall health and look for signs of diseases.
-More often than not, these wellness visits are vital for catching things like cancer and parasites while they are still in their early stages.
+More often than not, these wellness visits are vital for catching things like dental disease, heart problems, or even cancer while they are still in their early stages.

 vet hand's holding injection for dog